explainableaixai/websitecategorizationapi/README.md

 # Website Categorization Api

-This library is the package used for using Website categorization API that can classify texts or URLs into 1000+ categories.
+This library supports Website categorization API that can classify texts or URLs into 1000+ categories.
 The package supports both Ecommerce taxonomy as well as IAB based taxonomy.

 # Use cases